-- A minimum grade of 76% is required in all courses contained within the surgical technology curriculum. - Student(s) must maintain a total percentage grade of 90% or higher in Surgical Techniques Practicum I skills check-offs.

-Examinations: Students are required to take examinations at the appointed time and place in order to receive credit for a course.
+- A minimum exam average grade of 76% is required in all courses contained within the surgical technology curriculum. - Student(s) must maintain a total percentage grade of 90% or higher in Surgical Techniques Practicum I skills check-offs. - Students are required to take examinations at the appointed time and place in order to receive credit for a course.
+Students must retake tests with grades below 76% excluding skills checkoff.
 It is the responsibility of the student to schedule time for missed or retake exams.

+Academic Maturity

-Academic Maturity: As students, you are ultimately responsible for your performance while in the program.
+As students, you are ultimately responsible for your performance while in the program.
 You are expected to keep up with your work and academic schedule.
 Your grades reflect the quality of the work you submit, and are not assigned randomly.
 They do not reflect your good intention or my compassion.
 Your opportunities to improve your grade occur before you submit an assignment, not after.
 You are expected to hold yourself accountable for your performance in this program and you should not expect me to excuse you from course policies.

+Course Syllabi

-Course: Surgical Techniques I
+Surgical Techniques I